nahumj/CSE-431/index.md

 # Due dates

-- Every friday: weekly lecture review
+- Weekly Lecture Review, every Friday at 10pm
-- Homework: TBD
+- Homework: Certain Thursdays at 10pm
-- Exams: TBD
+- Exams: Individualy scheduled during the week of 2021-10-25 and the week of 2021-12-13.

 # Current course content